TritonDataCenter/manta/docs/operator-guide/index.md

         manta$ manta-init -s SIZE -e YOUR_EMAIL

-   SIZE must be one of "coal", "lab", or "production".
-YOUR_EMAIL is used for configuring alarms.
+   `SIZE` must be one of "coal", "lab", or "production".  `YOUR_EMAIL` is used to create an Amon contact for alarm notifications.

    This step runs various initialization steps, including downloading all of the zone images required to deploy Manta.
 This can take a while the first